Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Fitting to QCT data

-As before, the Marrone-Treanor model is fitted for each dissociation reaction, with the fitted dissociation temperature.
-The characteristic vibrational temperature $\theta_{v,s}$ is defined using the corresponding diatomic PES and the dissociation energy is described using the dissociation temperature, $T_{D,s} = D_{0,s} / \mathrm{k_B}$.
-The results for oxygen dissociation with all collision partners are shown in Fig.~\ref{fig:O2_Noneq_Fits}; the results for nitrogen dissociation are similar.
-The Marrone-Treanor model is found to accurately describe the data: the maximum error is $0.13 \, \mathrm{eV}$ for oxygen dissociation and $0.49 \, \mathrm{eV}$ for nitrogen dissociation.
-The best-fit model parameter $U$ is also found to be similar when fitting to rate data and when fitting to change in energy data (within 7\% for oxygen dissociation and 15\% for nitrogen dissociation).
+Overall, we found the Marrone-Treanor model to accurately describe the data: the maximum error is $0.13 \, \mathrm{eV}$ for oxygen dissociation and $0.49 \, \mathrm{eV}$ for nitrogen dissociation.
+We found the best-fit model parameter $U$ to be similar when fitting to rate data and when fitting to change in energy data (within 7\% for oxygen dissociation and 15\% for nitrogen dissociation).
 For all cases, the fitted model parameter is between $\frac{1}{3.5}$ and $\frac{1}{2}$ of the dissociation temperature.